ArthurClemens/uce-starter-typescript-rollup/README.md

 ### Mithril

-For Mithril, you can preserve typing by using a thin wrapper around the Custom Element:
+For Mithril, you can preserve typing by using a thin wrapper component around the Custom Element:

 ```ts
 import m from "mithril";